Academics & Programs

 Community service is service without pay to a non-profit agency/organization, an individual, or a group in need.

-Students must complete 40 hours of service, before May 1st of their senior year.
-Service may begin the summer prior to a student’s freshmen year.
+Students must complete 40 hours of service, before April 1st of their Senior year.
+Service may begin the summer prior to their Freshman year.
 It is encouraged that students complete 10 hours per year.

 Childcare/babysitting count only when done for a non-profit organization.